WeblateOrg/weblate/docs/workflows.rst

 Quality gateway for the source strings
 --------------------------------------

-Usually, the original source language strings come from the developers as they write the code.
-However, developers are often not native speakers of the source language and may not be capable of attaining the desired source-string quality.
-Intermediate translation can help you addressing this — because it creates an additional quality gateway for the strings between developers and translators.
+Attaining the desired source-string quality poses a challenge.
+Intermediate translation can help address this — as it creates an additional quality gateway between e.g. developers and translators for the strings.

-By setting :ref:`component-intermediate`, this file will be used for translating strings to the source language by translators/editors.
-Once this stage is done, strings are available for translations to target languages, based on the polished, official source language.
+By setting :ref:`component-intermediate`, this file is used for translating strings to the source language by translators/editors.
+Once this stage is done, strings are available for translations to target languages, based on what is now a polished source language.

 .. graphviz::